daattali/beautiful-jekyll/_posts/2023-02-17-GKE-Workload-Identity.md

 ---
 layout: post
 title: Google Kubernetes Engine (GKE) Workload Identity
-subtitle: In this blog I provide an overview of how to securely access Google Cloud resources from your containerised workloads running on Google Kubernetes Engine (GKE) with Workload Identity, why this approach is the recommended method, how to configure Workload Identity with both gcloud and Terraform commands and call out some of the risks associated with the alternate methods accessing Google Cloud resources.
+subtitle: In this blog I provide an overview of how to securely access Google Cloud resources from your containerised workloads running on Google Kubernetes Engine (GKE) with Workload Identity, why this approach is the recommended method, how to configure Workload Identity with both gcloud commands and Terraform code, and call out some of the risks associated with the alternate methods accessing Google Cloud resources.
 #cover-img: /assets/img/path.jpg
 thumbnail-img: /assets/img/common/gke-icon.png
 readtime: true